sourisivre/ClimaticIndexes/README.md

 Please check `draft.pdf`, which condenses some of the main results and a little more of what was developed in this course.

 _Note that this pdf file is not the final report._

+<sub>This code was developed in order to provide data for a PhD course final work around 2020.</sub>